LostLite/invoicely/README.md

 ### Invoicely

-This is an invoice generating app developed using Django 5.1 and the following packages:
+This is an invoice generating app developed using Django 5.1 with both Function-Based Views and Class-Based Views.
+The following packages were used to in the project:

 - asgiref==3.8.1
 - chardet==5.2.0